🧭

 • ●

-you accept not always having answers
+you can sit with not having all the answers

 • ●